 How to answer “Why This Series or Film and Why Now?"

-1. It’s About Marketability
+1. It’s All About Marketability

-2. It’s About Confidence in You
+2. It’s About Confidence In You

 How to Answer “Why This Series or Film and Why Now?”